unitedstates/images/README.md

-## US Images

-Images of members of the US Congress.
+Public domain images of members of the US Congress.

 ## Using the photos